Last Updated on October 3, 2022 by Jim Ferri

 The hotel offers a wakeup service in the event the aurora appears.
 Alas, the night did not oblige.

-In the darkness of a rainy, windswept morning, we headed for the front desk expecting to hear our ice cave trip had been canceled.
+In the darkness of a rainy, windswept morning, we headed for the front desk expecting to hear our ice caves trip to Iceland had been canceled.
 Instead, there stood Bessi Theodórsson of Katlatrack Tours insisting that we make the attempt.

 So off we went to the town of Vik, where he exchanged his van for a “super jeep” that looked like it could make it through a war zone.
-After an hour along a highway east toward the Mýrdalsjökull Glacier, Bessi left the main road and headed across an expansive flatland, covered in snow and slush, in the direction of the ice cave.
+After an hour along a highway east toward the Mýrdalsjökull Glacier, Bessi left the main road and headed across an expansive flatland, covered in snow and slush, in the direction of the ice cave we were in search of in Iceland.

 A dozen times, the bulbous tires of the super jeep pushed enough snow before it to force backing up then plowing through.
 Once, Bessi had to get out and shovel.
 Each obstacle seemed to increase his determination to get us to an Iceland ice cave he said would be amazing.
 Each time we had to stop, I got out and gloried in the brightening sky, its shafts of sunlight, illuminating the whiteness all around us, nature’s version of Photoshop.